Junior Eurovision Song Contest 2014: Broadcasts

 Most countries sent commentators to Malta, while others commentated from their own country, in order to add insight to the participants and, where necessary, provision of voting information.

 The following non-participating countries also sent commentators to Malta for radio and television broadcasts of the contest.

 Other awards

 Press vote

 At the press center during the contest, members of the press were allowed to vote for their favourite acts.
 Below is the top five overall results, after all the votes had been cast.

-Official album

-Junior Eurovision Song Contest Malta 2014, is a compilation album put together by the European Broadcasting Union, and was released by Universal Music Group on 3 November 2014.
-The album features all the songs from the 2014 contest, along with karaoke versions.